What happened to Sheena Bora's remains? The mystery deepens

-While the Pen police now claim they had sent samples of the clothes she was wearing, a tooth and a bone from the right hand to the Forensic Science Laboratory in Kalina, officials from the lab have denied that they got any such samples
+Pen police now claim they sent samples of clothes she was wearing, a tooth and a bone from right hand to the Forensic Science Laboratory in Kalina, but officials from lab deny the same

 For the Mumbai Police, the Sheena Bora case is proving to be a textbook example of something being so close, yet so far.
 While they have apprehended their main suspects — Indrani Mukerjea, her ex-husband Sanjeev Khanna and driver Shyam Rai, they are yet to figure out why Sheena was murdered, even as the mystery of what exactly happened to her remains is deepening.